-1 Press function key GRAPH .
-Press CUSTOM for a small MDI unit.
+1 Press function key Custom GRAPH

 The graphic parameter screen shown below appears.
 (If this screen does not appear, press soft key [PARAM].)

 - 2 Move the cursor with the cursor keys to a parameter to set. - 3 Enter data, then press the NPUT key. - 4 Repeat steps 2 and 3 until all required parameters are specified. - 5 Press soft key [GRAPH].